redox-os/website/content/faq.en.md

 - **Less vulnerable to data corruption**

-The Rust compiler helps the programmer to avoid memory errors and race conditions, which reduces the probability of data corruption bugs.
+The Rust compiler helps the programmer to avoid memory errors and race conditions, which reduces the probability of data corruption bugs due to implementation errors.

-- **No need for C/C++ exploit mitigations**
+- **No need for C/C++ exploit mitigations on system components**

+As Redox is written in Rust we don't need C/C++ exploit mitigations for the system components, reducing the system complexity and increasing the program compatibility.

-The microkernel design written in Rust protects against memory defects that one might see in software written in C/C++.
+The microkernel design written in Rust protects against memory defects that one might see in operating systems written in C/C++.

 By isolating the system components from the kernel, the [attack surface](https://en.wikipedia.org/wiki/Attack_surface) is very limited.

 - **Improved security and reliability without significant performance impact**

-As the kernel is small, it uses less memory to do its work.
+As the kernel is small it uses less memory to do its work.
 The limited kernel code size helps us work towards a bug-free status ([KISS](https://en.wikipedia.org/wiki/KISS_principle)).

-Rust's safe and fast language design, combined with the small kernel code size, helps ensure a reliable, performant and easy to maintain core.
+Rust's safe and fast language design, combined with the small kernel code size, helps ensure a reliable, performant and easy to maintain system core.

 - **Thread-safety**